Khalilah Sabra: Social justice and humanitarian work

+Advocacy for Muslim women

 Since 9/11, Sabra has given controversial speeches about the subsequent marginalization of Muslims, especially Muslim women and religious racism."Gender issues and, in particular, the rights of women in Muslim culture, continue to generate much media attention in the West.
 Muslim women are often portrayed as inferior beings, despite rights accorded them in Islam which sought their liberation from patriarchal cultures that prevents their progress...
 As we become more active our work will not be overlooked by scholars and policymakers, as the Muslim woman becomes a significant contributor to policy, culture, and social change.
 This work is not a recommendation, but a requirement."

 "The process of social, political, and cultural change in the United States is incomplete without the voices of Muslim women, particularly those whose words have been actively involved in civic activism and in resistance against inequality.
 In the west, the common picture of a Muslim woman has yet to transcend the stereotype of a woman hidden behind a veil, a voiceless, silent figure, bereft of rights.
 It is a picture familiar to all of us, in large part because this is invariably perpetrated by the western media.”Of the necessity for transformational, gender-related advocacy with American Muslim communities, Sabra stated that "only the direct words of Muslim women activists can reveal the depths of their understanding of possibilities and promise in the presence of political and social despair."

 In a statement to the Washington Post, Sabra cited one of the major problems for women being forced into situations against their will, “There are no resources out there,” she said.
 “A Muslim girl can’t go to the community mosque for help.
 Who supports the community mosque?
 The men.”
 She insists that it is “Not a family issue.
 It is a human rights issue.
 It is about choice and personal freedom.”